Emigration from the former Yugoslavia to Switzerland: Ethnic communities

-The number of Slovenians in Switzerland is much smaller, well within the four-digit range.

-The Albanians in Switzerland consist mostly of Kosovo Albanians and Albanians from North Macedonia and a smaller number of Albanians from Serbia and Albania.

-Cultural organizations

-Macedonians in Switzerland are organized through many associations and clubs.

-The first such association was formed in 1988, and by 1991 there were five Macedonian clubs, now all part of one single organization called Združenie na Makedonskite Društva (ZMD), which was formed in 1992.

-The main purpose of this organisation was to encourage and spread Macedonian ideals, culture, language, and tradition.

-Reception

-The image of the groups from former Yugoslavia in Swiss society is very poor.

-In a survey performed in Zurich in 2011, "Former Yugoslavs" were found to be the least popular immigrant group, followed by Turks, Arabs and Germans.
+The reception and integration varies.
 The Albanians have been singled out for their particularly poor image.
 As the largest group, they tend to be the most visible, besides the factor of prejudice against Islam, and the perceived link between immigration and crime.
-In a 2010 statistic, young males of the former Serbia and Montenegro (which to a large extent corresponds to the Kosovo Albanians in Switzerland) were found to have a crime rate of 310% of the young males in Swiss population, while those from Croatia, Bosnia and Herzegovina and Macedonia had crime rates of 230%–240% of the Swiss value.
-It has been pointed out that the crime rates cannot be the only reason for the group's poor image, as the crime rate of the Sri Lankans in Switzerland was still higher, at 470%, while that group has a much better reputation.
+In a 2010 statistic, young males of the former Serbia and Montenegro (which to a large extent corresponds to the Kosovo Albanians in Switzerland) were found to have a crime rate of 310% of the young males in Swiss population, while those from Croatia, Bosnia and Herzegovina and Macedonia had crime rates of 230–240% of the Swiss value.
+It has been pointed out that crime rates cannot be the only reason for the poor image, as the crime rate of Sri Lankans was still higher, at 470%, while that group has much better reputation.